AuroraD-Hub/VR_Assignment/README.md

 git clone https://github.com/AuroraD-Hub/VR_Assignment
 ```
 Make sure to build your workspace and source it.
-E-mail [us](Contacts) to get the UE environment already ready to use with AirSim Plugin and our _Pollution BP block_ installed.
+E-mail us ([Contacs](#contacts)) to get the UE environment already ready to use with AirSim Plugin and our _Pollution BP block_ installed.
 To correctly visualize the map on Unreal Engine, make sure that `Sun Position Controller` plugin is enabled.
 For more details, read UE Documentation [here](https://docs.unrealengine.com/5.1/en-US/geographically-accurate-sun-positioning-tool-in-unreal-engine/).
 Now everything is set to run the simulation!
 ## Running
 To run this solution, first play the simulation on UE and then type in terminal: